Interpreting Deep Neural Networks with the Package innsight: LRP with bias for innvestigate

 \section{LRP with bias for \pkg{innvestigate}}

 As already observed in Section~\ref{sec:validation}, the results of \pkg{innsight} and \pkg{innvestigate} differ significantly in the LRP method with the $\alpha$-$\beta$-rule for models with a bias vector.
 In the following, this problem is analyzed using a very simple neural network with only one dense layer consisting of one input variable and one output node.
-This layer has a weight of $w = 1$, a bias vector of $b = -0.25$ and is applied to the input $x = 1$.
+This layer has a weight of $w = 1$, a bias vector of $b = -0.25$, and is applied to the input $x = 1$.
 Mathematically, this results in the following input relevance for $x$:

 This yields, for example, in a relevance of $R_x=0.75$ for the $\alpha$-$\beta$-rule with $\alpha = 1$ and $R_x = 1.5$ for $\alpha = 2$, which are exactly the values that \pkg{innsight} outputs.
-The package \pkg{innvestigate}, on the other hand, outputs relevance $1$ and $2$, which is probably because the bias vector $b$ is included in the calculation of the positive part, despite the negative sign.
-This short comparison can be reproduced with the \proglang{R}-script \code{Appendix_B.R} in the reproduction material or in our GitHub repository (\url{https://github.com/bips-hb/JSS_innsight}) and is based on version 2.0.2 of \pkg{innvestigate}.
+The package \pkg{innvestigate}, on the other hand, outputs relevance $1$ and $2$, which is probably because the bias vector $b$ is included in the calculation of the positive part despite the negative sign.
+This short comparison can be reproduced with the reproduction material or in our GitHub repository (\url{https://github.com/bips-hb/JSS_innsight}) and is based on version 2.0.2 of \pkg{innvestigate}.

 \end{appendix}